-Since early 2015 South Africa has been grappling with issues of free, decolonised tertiary education.
+For the past year, the country has been grappling with issues of free, decolonised tertiary education.
 Students have been assaulted and locked up; libraries, books and art have been torched; statues have fallen and vice chancellors have been physically attacked.

 Much of the media’s focus on covering #FeesMustFall has been on the protests, the attacks and the teargas.
 That is our duty as journalists and we will continue to cover the day-to-day events on our campuses.